ziap/ziap.github.io/content/blog/polymorphism/index.md

 };
 ```

-You can even use a factory function to simplify creation of shapes buf I think
+You can even use a factory function to simplify the creation of shapes, but I
-that designated initializers are good enough.
-One of the downsides of this
+think that designated initializers are good enough.
+One of the downsides of
-approach is reduced type-safety.
-There's nothing preventing you from accessing
+this approach is reduced type safety.
+There's nothing preventing you from
-the radius of a square.
-If you know your union then it's fine but mistakes can
+accessing the radius of a square.
+If you know your union, then it's fine.
+But
-happen and this is one place where you can mess up.
-Now `Shape` is an actual
+mistakes can happen, and this is one place where you can mess up.
+Now `Shape`
-class and its instances *are* shapes and not pointers pointing to the actual
+is an actual class, its instances *are* shapes and not pointers pointing to the
-shape.
-This effectively remove one level of indirection and all shapes can be
+actual shape.
+This effectively removes one level of indirection, so all shapes
-in the same contiguous memory region.
+can be in the same contiguous memory region.

 ```c++
 double total_area(std::span<Shape> shapes) {